kodamok/CourseNotes/99_Productivity/bash/alias.md

     # Alias to create a new web project, complete with
     # folders for css/, img/ and js/; empty style.css and
-    # script.js files, and a boilerplate index.html file
+    # script.js files, and a boilerplate index.html file,
+    # and to initialize it with git
     nwp (){
       mkcd "$1"
+      git init
       mkdir css img js
       touch css/styles.css js/script.js index.html
       code -r .